This article was reviewed and updated on July 29, 2020

 If you prefer a term loan over other short-term business loan options, OnDeck is worth considering.
-The lender offers loans ranging from $5,000 to $500,000, which you can pay back over a term of three to 36 months.
+OnDeck offers loan amounts ranging from $5,000 to $500,000, which you can pay back over a term of three to 36 months.

-The annual interest rate (AIR) on the loan, which doesn’t include the lender’s origination fee, can be as low as 9.99%, but averages 48.7%.
-The origination fee varies based on how many loans you’ve gotten from OnDeck.
+The annual interest rate (AIR) on the loan, which doesn’t include the lender’s origination fee, can be as low as 9.99% for highly-qualified borrowers, but averages 48.7%.
+The origination fee varies based on if this is your second or third OnDeck (a benefit for being a repeat customer).
 For the first loan, it’s 2.5% to 4%, then 1.25% to 3% for your second, and 0% to 3% after that.

-OnDeck has a minimum credit score of 500, making it a solid choice for business owners with bad credit.
+OnDeck has a minimum credit score of 550, making it a solid choice for business owners with less-than-perfect credit.
 However, you’ll need to have at least $100,000 in annual revenue and be in business for a year or longer to qualify.
 You’ll also need to prove that you have a stable checking account balance with frequent transactions.

 LendingClub business loans